"Music and song are, in my opinion, so fine and necessary a part of life that without them we cannot be said really to live at all."

 A Century Campaign gift from the Ford Motor Company Fund in 2000 helped preserve the exterior of all the Ford structures.
 In this campaign, we will bring new life and expanded purpose to the interior of this very special space.

 Our plans include dramatic improvements to the acoustical characteristics of the auditorium, an enlarged stage and new audience seating.
-Details are listed at left.
+Click here for details.